bsundman/nodle/README.md

 ## Overview

-Nodle is a custom node editor implementation featuring a vertical flow design where connections flow from top to bottom.
+Nōdle is a custom node editor implementation featuring a vertical flow design where connections flow from top to bottom.
 It provides an intuitive interface for creating and connecting nodes in a visual programming environment.

 ## Features